It’s that time of year when Moab warms up and spring arrives. It’s one of the best times of year to visit Red Rock Country.

-With these sunny days comes more time to get outside and enjoy the fresh air, the warm sun and see everything Spring has to offer… flowers, caterpillars, birds, flowing creeks, and animals and insects coming out of hibernation.
+With these spring days comes more time to get outside and enjoy the fresh air, the warm sun and see everything spring has to offer… flowers, caterpillars, birds, flowing creeks, and animals and insects coming out of hibernation.

 Spring Activities in Moab

 Mill Canyon Dinosaur Trail